rthazen/givebutter/README.md

 Please take some time to answer the following questions.
 Your answers should go directly in this `readme`.

-- Given more time, what would you suggest for improving the performance of this app?
+- Given more time, what would you suggest for improving the performance of this app? better loading screen, save the list of pokemon to the app state, so wouldn't need to keep loading

 - Is there anything you would consider doing if we were to go live with this app?
+Redesign, an option to remove the details card, then same as above

-- What was the most challenging aspect of this work for you (if at all)?
+- What was the most challenging aspect of this work for you (if at all)? drilling down into different layers of arrays programmatically for the evolutions